-If you would like to provide information about CE activity to Essex Police you will need to complete the Partner Information Submission Form and send it to IntelligenceAlUInbox@essex.pnn.police.uk.
+If you would like to provide information about CE activity to Essex Police you will need to complete the Partner Information Submission Form and send it to intel.bureau@essex.police.uk

-SI ET Partnership CE Pathway ID Date: Safeguarding concern If selected immediately contact the police and social care Α Evidence of child under the age of 13 having been sexually abused (a child under the age of 13 cannot consent to any sexual activity) Confirmed Suspected В Evidence of being bought/sold/trafficked (i.e. found out of area whilst deemed missing) Confirmed nfirmed Suspected Established risk factors/indicators of CE С Gang membership or associating with other known victims or perpetrators of exploitation Confirmed Suspected D Child or young person who deems themselves to be in a relationship with someone and there are concerns about that person's age and/or the balance of power in the relationship (5+ years difference between ages, particularly if young person is under 16) Confirmed Suspected Е Presented with descriptions of sexual injuries (to the genitalia) or serious physical injuries inflicted by someone else F Presenting with injuries which are unexplained/explanation implausible Yes G Disclosure of abuse followed by a withdrawal of allegation Yes Additional risk factors/indicators of potential CE (May also highlight other issues unrelated to CE) Н Evidence of sexual activity under the age of 16 Confirmed Suspected I Alcohol/substance misuse (presenting under the influence of or in possession of substances) Currently Confirmed Previously Suspected If you have an existing relationship or have access to personal records please answer the following questions: Established risk factors/indicators of CE J Child in care or you have early protection concerns (including CiC/CPP/CIN/Early Intervention Services) Currently Previously viously 🔲 Κ Evidence of unhealthy or harmful sexual interaction (multiple STIs, UTIs, repeated pregnancy/termination) Confirmed Suspected pected If you have an existing relationship please answer the following questions: Probable risk factors/indicators of CE L accounted money and/or goods (i.e. mobile phones, clothing etc.) М Persistent absence from home, care or school Yes N Concerns about child/young person's use of online technology or that others may be using technology to access or abuse the child/young person (sexting/send videos, large amounts of Confirmed Suspected unknown friends online etc.)
+SI ET Partnership CE Pathway ID Date: Safeguarding concern If selected immediately contact the police and social care Α Evidence of child under the age of 13 having been sexually abused (a child under the age of 13 cannot consent to any sexual activity) Confirmed Suspected В Evidence of being bought/sold/trafficked (i.e. found out of area whilst deemed missing) Confirmed Suspected Established risk factors/indicators of CE С Gang membership or associating with other known victims or perpetrators of exploitation Confirmed Confirmed Suspected D Child or young person who deems themselves to be in a relationship with someone and there are concerns about that person's age and/or the balance of power in the relationship (5+ years difference between ages, particularly if young person is under 16) Confirmed Suspected Е Presented with descriptions of sexual injuries (to the genitalia) or serious physical injuries inflicted by someone else F Presenting with injuries which are unexplained/explanation implausible Yes G Disclosure of abuse followed by a withdrawal of allegation Yes Yes Additional risk factors/indicators of poter (May also highlight other issues unrelated Н Evidence of sexual activity under the age of 16 Confirmed Suspecte pected I in possession of substances viously If you have an existing relationship or have access to personal records please answer the following questions: Established risk factors/indicators of CE J Child in care or you have early protection concerns (including CiC/CPP/CIN/Early Intervention Services) Currently Previously viously 🔲 Κ Evidence of unhealthy or harmful sexual interaction (multiple STIs, UTIs, repeated pregnancy/termination) Confirmed Suspected If you have an existing relationship please answer the following questions: Probable risk factors/indicators of CE L Jnaccounted money and/or goods (i.e. mobile phones, clothing etc.) М Persistent absence from home, care or school Yes N Concerns about child/young person's use of online technology or that others may be using technology to access or abuse the child/young person (sexting/send videos, large amounts of Confirmed Suspected unknown friends online etc.)